Oriental Club

 The Oriental Club in London is a private members' club that was established in 1824.
 Charles Graves described it in 1963 as fine in quality as White's but with the space of infinitely larger clubs.
 It is now located in Stratford House in Stratford Place, near Oxford Street and Bond Street.
+It has been rated as a prestigious club.

 Foundation

 The Asiatic Journal and Monthly Miscellany reported in its April 1824, issue:

 An Oriental Club has just been established in London, of which the Duke of Wellington is President, and upwards of forty individuals of rank and talent connected with our Eastern empire are appointed a Committee.
 The following is the Prospectus...
 The Oriental club will be established at a house in a convenient situation.
 The utmost economy shall be observed in the whole establishment, and the subscription for its foundation and support shall not exceed fifteen pounds entrance, and six pounds per annum.
 There will be a commodious reading room...
 A library will be gradually formed, chiefly of works on oriental subjects.
 The coffee room of the club will be established on the most economical principles, similar to those of the United Service and Union.
 There will be occasional house dinners.
 The qualifications for members of this club are, having been resident or employed in the public service of His Majesty, or the East-India Company, in any part of the East – belonging to the Royal Asiatic Society – being officially connected with our Eastern Governments at home or abroad...
 The British Empire in the East is now so extensive, and the persons connected with it so numerous, that the establishment of an institution where they may meet on a footing of social intercourse, seems particularly desirable.
 It is the chief object of the Oriental club to promote that intercourse...

 The founders included the Duke of Wellington and General Sir John Malcolm, and in 1824 all the Presidencies and Provinces of British India were still controlled by the Honourable East India Company.